DinSopheakPanha1111/Robocon2026_ws/README.md

 ```
 ros2 launch r2 robot.display.py
 ```
+4. To launch the robot in rviz
+In rviz, select fixed frame and change base_footprint to odom
-4. To control the robot
+5. To control the robot
 ```
 ros2 run r2 keyboard_teleop
 ```